Powered by

 Barriers and Limitations

 On being asked how nano-materials saturated with poisonous arsenic are not harmful to dispose of, the Professor explained that the arsenic has to go back to the soil eventually.
 Hence, these nano-materials also leach the arsenic back to the earth.
 However, the distinguishing factor is the rate of this leaching.
-In the case of filter, leaching happens far below and slower than what professor calls the background rate of leaching of arsenic.
+In the case of filter, leaching happens far below and slower than what the professor calls the background rate of leaching of arsenic.
 The saturated nano-particles can go back to the field because they don't release arsenic at excessive levels in the natural condition of the soil (neither acidic nor alkaline).
 This was established by testing through the Toxicity Characteristic Leaching Procedure (TCLP) to ensure the safe disposal of arsenic-laden material.

 "There were numerous barriers in terms of financial constraints, laboratory barriers, governmental barriers, limited resources, infrastructural limitations."
 Prof. Pradeep notes that the work atmosphere was not as adequate when he started his research 25 years ago.